boutros/matsu/README.md

 ## Limitations
 * The `WHERE` keyword is not optional, like it is in SPARQL
 * Single colon keyword prefix is not possible, use the equivalent `BASE`-form instead
+* Dollar-prefixed variables not supported
 * Subqueries not supported yet
 * Property path syntax not supported yet
+* Specifying variables with `VALUES` in data block not possible yet

-There are some other limitations, but most, if not all, can easily be circumvented by interpolating raw strings with the `raw` function.
+There might be other limitations, especially with complex, nested queries.
+But most, if not all of the limitations can be circumvented by interpolating raw strings into the query with the `raw` function.

 ## Interals